kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

   - Estimated amount of new objects: (e.g., new Object X for every existing Pod) -->

-The new condition in the pod status will increase the size of pod objects, only when the condition is present.
+The new optional `podPreemptionPolicy` field on `NodeSpec` will slightly increase the size of Node objects when configured.
+No changes are introduced to Pod objects.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?